 - Use it as the base for creamy dips or salad dressing

-- Whip it half and half with heavy cream to impart a subtle tang to your topping.
+- Whip it half and half with heavy cream to impart a subtle tang to your whipped topping.

 Crème fraîche is great for quenelling as a garnish for anything that you’d use whipped cream on.
 It is a bit more sophisticated and complex a flavor than whipped cream (which is yummy as well, and will certainly do in a pinch).